Here we answer some of the most common questions you may have about joining YWAM Perth.

 Yes.
 A 24 credit University of the Nations recognised DTS is a preliminary requirement before you can do other second level schools or join staff.

 We are an urban “walking campus,” so you’ll stay a short walk away from the main YWAM hub in shared accommodation with other students.
 Classes, meals and other events take place at our central facility.
-Newly built, our main property includes an in-house café, lounge spaces, library, wifi and more.
+Our main property includes an in-house café, lounge spaces, library, wifi and more.
 We may be biased, but think our café’s coffee is amongst the best in the city!

-Yes, successful completion of the outreach phase of your school is REQUIRED for all DTS’s and most second-level schools.
+Yes, successful completion of the outreach phase of your school is REQUIRED for all DTSes and most further accredited training.

 Yes, you may continue onto further training programs or join staff here with us at YWAM Perth or at any of the YWAM bases around the world!
-Learn more about opportunities after DTS
+Learn more about training opportunities and mission opportunities after DTS.

 Yes.
 We believe that families, and not just individuals, have a calling in missions to serve together as a family.
 Please contact us for further details.

 We offer bilingual DTSes at various times.
 Let us know if you’re interested and we can give you more information.
 If your English skills are not sufficient to study in an English speaking environment please contact us and we will discuss options.

 All courses accredited with the Australian government are Austudy approved.
 Please check to see if the course for which you want to apply is accredited before making an application to Centrelink.
 You can refer to the Centrelink website for more information on applying for Austudy. http://www.humanservices.gov.au/customer/dhs/centrelink

 Further information and required documents for an Austudy applications will be provided upon acceptance.

 We encourage all staff and students to come with the appropriate updates on immunisations.
 These are the following: